 This post contains affiliate links.
 For more information, see my disclosures here.

-It wasn't terrible, but I knew it wasn’t the best configuration, so recently I finally took the time to come up with a better system, and (spoiler alert!) the new version is so much better!
+It wasn’t terrible, but I knew it wasn’t the best configuration, so recently I finally took the time to come up with a better system.
+And (spoiler alert!) the new version is so much better!

 The first thing I did when I decided to tackle the cabinet under the sink was to take everything out of the space so I had a totally blank slate.

-From there I was able to get rid of anything we were no longer using and see what I had left so I could decide on a plan for getting it neat and organized.
 While I had everything out of the cabinet, I wiped it down and put in some patterned contact paper.
-Not only does it look pretty, but keeps the cabinet itself from getting stained or damaged.
+Not only does it look pretty, but it also keeps the cabinet itself from getting stained or damaged.

 If you saw my pantry video a few weeks ago, you know that I used a lot of clear containers with aqua labels.
 To maintain consistency throughout the kitchen, I decided to go with a similar look under the sink as well.

-The clear acrylic drawers were originally meant for cosmetics, but they were the perfect size to hold our sponges and cloths!
+The clear acrylic drawers were originally meant for cosmetics, but they were the perfect size to hold our sponges and cleaning cloths!

 I cut the labels out of adhesive vinyl using my Silhouette machine, which makes it really easy to figure out what goes where.

-I transferred my dish soap into a little oil container and gave it a matching label as well; it’s really easy to grab and dispense any time we need it.
+I transferred my dish soap into a little oil container and gave it a matching label as well.
+It’s really easy to grab and dispense any time we need it.

 I used some stackable OXO containers I had to hold some of our under-the-sink essentials.
 They were a little pricey, but I recently spotted a less expensive version here, and it would be a great option as well.